javascript-tutorial/en.javascript.info/1-js/09-classes/05-private-protected-properties-methods/article.md

 alert(machine.#waterAmount); // Error
 ```

-Unlike protected ones, private fields are enforced by the language itselfs.
+Unlike protected ones, private fields are enforced by the language itself.
 That's a good thing.

 But if we inherit from `CoffeeMachine`, then we'll have no direct access to `#waterAmount`.
 We'll need to rely on `waterAmount` getter/setter: